AlexanderBultsev/AlexanderBultsev/README.md

 I'm a Full Stack Developer from Russia.

-- I’m working as a Software Engineer and contributing to backend for building web applications.
+- Working as a Software Engineer and contributing to backend for building web applications.

-- Now I'm exploring backend on Java and Python.
+- Now exploring backend on Java and Python.

+- Also interested in AI and Genetic Algorithms.

 ### 🛠️ Languages and Tools :